Apollo Theatre (Belvidere, Illinois)

-The Apollo Theatre is an American theater in Belvidere, Illinois, built in 1921.
-The Apollo is a contributing property in downtown Belvidere's North State Street Historic District, on the north bank of the Kishwaukee River.
+The Apollo Activity Center, historically known as the Apollo Theatre, is a theater and concert venue in Belvidere, Illinois, United States.
+Built in 1921, the Apollo is a contributing property in downtown Belvidere's North State Street Historic District, on the north bank of the Kishwaukee River.
 On March 31, 2023, the Apollo's roof collapsed in the midst of a tornado outbreak, during a concert attended by 260 people.

 History

 The Apollo was built and initially managed by the Rhinehart family of Belvidere.
 The theater was designed to host stage shows and films, featuring a pipe organ for live musical accompaniment.
 The Apollo's predecessor was the Derthick Opera House, located on the same site, which was destroyed by fire in 1917.

 The Apollo opened on January 11, 1922, seating 950.
 The theater was built in commercial style by local general contractor and stonemason Edward Byron Glass.
 The theater's decor includes simplistic stone and masonry designs on top of steel frames, with an overall focus on fireproofing.

 The theater was the subject, and filming location, of Don O. Newland's 1926 film Belvidere's Hero.

 Air conditioning was added in 1931, and further renovations continued into 1940.
 A period of decline began in the 1950s.
 It became an x-rated movie theater in 1971 but became a regular theater three years later, culminating in a major fire in 1975.
 The building cycled through owners until a long-term closure beginning in the 1980s.

 The theater reopened as the Apollo Theatre AC banquet hall in 2001, with Belvidere-based insurance agent Maria Martinez leading the effort to reopen the theater.

 The theater was listed as a contributing property to the Belvidere North State Street Historic District in 2012.